 In terms of issues of new mortgage-backed securities (MBS), the figures in Table 1 tell a similar story.
-The value of MBS issued by Fannie and Freddie in 2005 was more than double the 1992 figure, but their share of all MBS issued increased much more slowly.
-The value of all Fannie and Freddie MBS outstanding more than tripled over the period, but the percentage of MBS outstanding accounted for by the two firms' securities remained unchanged.
-Again, this suggests rapid growth in all segments of the mortgage securitization market, including those where the GSEs are not the major players.
+The value of MBS issued by Fannie and Freddie in 2006 was more than double the 1992 figure, but their share of all MBS issued increased much more slowly.
+The value of all Fannie and Freddie MBS outstanding more than tripled over the period, but the percentage of MBS outstanding accounted for by the two firms remained relatively unchanged.
+Again, this suggests rapid growth in all

-2 Fannie and Freddie's market share growth is constrained by two factors: they are not allowed to purchase mortgages over a certain value (so-called "jumbo" loans), and they have not been the leaders in securitization of subprime mortgages.
-The declining percentage shown in Table 1 may suggest that jumbo and subprime lending has grown faster than the conventional or conforming mortgage sector where they are dominant (Fannie and Freddie securitized 80% of conforming mortgage loans made in 2005, up from 58% in 1992), but because of the many factors at play, a single year's figure does not necessarily indicate a long-term trend.
+3 Fannie and Freddie's market share growth is constrained by two factors: they are not allowed to purchase mortgages over a certain value (so-called "jumbo" loans), and they have not been the leaders in securitization of subprime mortgages.
+The declining percentage shown in Table 1 may suggest that jumbo and subprime lending grew faster than the conventional or conforming mortgage sector where they are dominant However, because of the many factors in play, a single year's figure does not necessarily indicate a long-term trend.